Women’s and Children’s Services

 Adding Pregnancy to the ‘Problem List’ in the EMR is the safest and simplest way for all staff across the Western Health sites which use the EMR to be aware of a pregnancy.

-No. All written consents will remain on paper after the EMR Phase 2.1 Go-Live in July 2023.
+No. All written consents will remain on paper after the EMR Phase 2.1 Go-Live.

 Bridge Breast Milk is an EMR module that supports staff to safely label expressed breast milk (EBM) before storage and to use Positive Patient Identification to ensure we are giving the right EBM to the right babies.
-This module will be implemented with EMR Phase 2.1 and will only be utilised at Joan Kirner Women’s and Children’s.
+This module will be implemented during the final installment of the Maternity EMR Phase 2.1 Go-Live and will only be utilised at Joan Kirner Women’s and Children’s.

-No. Outpatient appointments will be booked through the EMR.
+No. Outpatient appointments are now booked through the EMR.

 No. We will be introducing FetaLink as our new Digital CTG Monitoring system.
 We will continue to use the Philips CTG machines at the bedside.